 Love Island 2019 is on its way - but when does Series 5 start on TV?

-If you've been wondering when Love Island is back on TV for this summer, then rumour has it there's not long to wait.
+If you've been wondering when Love Island is back on TV for this summer, then there's really not long to wait.

-Although ITV2 have yet to officially confirm when the fifth season will begin on TV, it's rumoured to all kick off on Monday, June 3.
+ITV have now confirmed when the fifth season will begin on TV and it's all kicking off in June.

-As for how long Love Island will be on for, each series so far has lasted longer than the previous.
+As for how long Love Island will be on for this year, each series so far has lasted longer than the previous.
 2018 was the biggest yet, lasting 59 days, up from 43 in 2017.

 Meanwhile, you've still got time to apply for Love Island 2019!

 ITV ask: "How do you fancy enjoying your very own long hot summer of romance?
 Love Island will be back for summer 2019 and we're now on the look out for lively singles from across the country to take part.

 "Once again our Islanders will take up residence in a spectacular luxury villa in the hope of finding love.
 But to stay on the island, they need to couple up – and more importantly – win the hearts of the public."